AdamPoloha/Android-ROS-Melodic-and-Casadi/README.md

 Then press CTRL+S and CTRL+X and continue:

-chmod +x ./start.sh
+sudo chmod +x ./start.sh
-sh ./start.sh
+sudo sh ./start.sh

 Then in the ubuntu shell: